On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Background

 If the network prediction on $\tilde{\mathbf{x}}$ differs from the original prediction on $\mathbf{x}$, then we call $\tilde{\mathbf{x}}$ an \emph{adversarial example}.
 As $f(\mathbf{x},\mathbf{w})$ is non-convex, computing $\tilde{\mathbf{x}}$ is a non-convex optimisation problem for which several approximate solution methods have been proposed.
 In this paper we will primarily focus on what arguably is the most commonly employed class among them, i.e., gradient-based attacks, that is attacks that employ the loss function gradient w.r.t.~$\x$ to maximise the loss \citep{biggio2018wild}.
 One such attacks is the Fast Gradient Sign Method (FGSM) \citep{goodfellow2014explaining} which works by approximating $\tilde{\mathbf{x}}$ by taking an $\epsilon$-step in the direction of the sign of the gradient at $\mathbf{x}$.
 In the context of BNNs, where attacks are against the posterior distribution, applying FGSM yields

-where the final expression is a Monte Carlo approximation with samples $\mathbf{w}_i$ drawn from the posterior $p(\mathbf{w}|D)$.
+where the final expression is a Monte Carlo approximation with $n$ samples $\mathbf{w}_i$ drawn from the posterior $p(\mathbf{w}|D)$.
 Other gradient-based attacks, as for example Projected Gradient Descent method (PGD) \citep{pgdattack}, modify FGSM by taking consecutive gradient iterations or by scaling the attack by the magnitude of the gradient.
 Crucially, however, they all rely on the gradient vector to guide the attack.

-In the following sections, we will show that the expected loss gradient in Equation \eqref{BayesFGSM} vanishes to zero for an infinitely-wide Bayesian neural network achieving high accuracy.
+In the following sections we will rely on the fact that the expected loss gradient in Equation \eqref{BayesFGSM} can be decomposed into its projection into a direction parallel to the data manifold and into a direction orthogonal to the data manifold.
+The parallel expected loss gradient naturally vanishes for very accurate neural neural networks as the loss will tend to be zero everywhere in the data manifold.
+Instead, the orthogonal projection will in general not be zero.
+However, perhaps surprisingly, we will show that for infinitely-wide Bayesian neural network also the orthogonal expected loss gradient vanishes.

+Before considering results specific to BNNs in Section \ref{sec:adv_robustness_bayesian_averaging}, in Section \ref{sec:GradAdvAttacks} we will focus on results that hold for both deterministic and Bayesian neural networks (Lemma \ref{trivialLemma}) and that are specific to deterministic NNs (Proposition \ref{Proposition:ExtensionLemmaForNNs}), showing how these can be vulnerable to adversarial attacks even when they learn the true function perfectly.